 This form of industrial competition is known to economists as monopolistic competition, a situation where there are a lot of producers but the products are not identical (as they are in the textbook ideal of perfect competition).
 Branding, advertising, design are critical parts of modern manufacturing, though cost of production also still matters.

 A second important economic concept enters the story here: increasing returns to scale.
 This means that average production costs fall as the scale of production rises.
 This is not a new idea but textbook economics and the economics of free trade tended to assume that returns might increase for a while but would eventually be constant or even falling.
 That meant little or no advantage to ever greater production.
-But the evidence of the 1970s and 1980s was that there were cost advantages in scale, for which a larger market was needed.
+But the evidence of the 1970s and 1980s was that there were important cost advantages in scale, for which a larger market was needed.

 The so-called “new trade theory” of the 1980s brought these ideas together and argued that large multinational manufacturing companies chased foreign demand through exports because it gave them lower average costs.
 The logic was of fewer but larger companies competing globally for consumers’ spending.

 This was bad news for smaller or less economically developed countries which lacked a big home market.
-It suggested their fledgling manufacturing companies couldn’t compete with the existing leaders, in the major global industries such as vehicles.
+It suggested their fledgling manufacturing companies couldn’t compete with the existing leaders, in the major global industries such as car production.
 Nonetheless, some developing economies ignored the combined arguments of comparative advantage and increasing returns and built up their domestic car industries behind import barriers, reasoning that a flourishing car industry, with all of its associated component suppliers, was the only way to build a modern industrialised economy.

 This might not have worked out (though once again South Korea was successful, through a mix of working with established suppliers such as General Motors, importing foreign expertise from the UK and patiently supporting domestic firms).
 But a new phase in trade was starting in the 1980s, which has changed the pattern of exports and imports.